To the Home Page

 Charts are the most complex component of the web interface.
 Users can retrieve data for two numeric parameters at once.
 I’ve used native date/time pickers and added range presets for the convenience.
 API service is responsible for choosing a tiered table that offers the best precision, and for reducing the number of data points if necessary.

-Operating system choices
+Operating system choice

 Back in July 2023, Raspberry Pi OS based on Debian 12 was not available yet, so I’ve decided to install real Debian with a mainline kernel in UEFI mode, following the instructions from the Pete Batard’s blog (Rufus author).
 For compatibility reasons, this solution uses a FAT16 EFI partition instead of the more common FAT32, and it made the installation process quite annoying.
 I had to open fdisk multiple times to change the partition’s signature.